mmedin/docker-react-native-apk-build/README.md

 ## Intro

 This image is primarily oriented to help with the creation of a debug APK for Android.
-It is based on the minimalist Debian-based image [bitnami/minideb](https://hub.docker.com/r/bitnami/minideb).
+Version [1.0.0](https://github.com/mmedin/docker-react-native-apk-build/releases/tag/1.0.0) is based on the minimalist Debian-based image [bitnami/minideb](https://hub.docker.com/r/bitnami/minideb).
+Version [1.0.0](https://github.com/mmedin/docker-react-native-apk-build/releases/tag/1.0.0) is based on the official [gradle](https://hub.docker.com/_/gradle) image.

 It tries to be a lighter option than other similar efforts, and therefore more suitable for CI.

 ## Some of the components included

 - glibc
-- openjdk-11-jre
+- openjdk-11
 - nvm
-- nodejs lts/gallium
+- nodejs 16.x
 - npm
 - react-native and react-native-cli
 - command line tools from the android sdk